Freeze-in production of sterile neutrino dark matter in a gauged U$(1)^\prime$ model with inverse seesaw: INTEGRAL Anomaly and Galactic 511 line

 \section{INTEGRAL Anomaly and Galactic 511 $\rm{keV}$ line}

-The decay of the $\mathcal{O}(\rm{MeV})$ sterile neutrino DM in our $U(1)^\prime$ model can account for the galactic $511$ keV line observed by the INTEGRAL satellite~\cite{Knodlseder:2003sv,Jean:2003ci}.
-The DM particles can annihilate~\cite{Boehm:2003bt,Fayet:2004bw,Gunion:2005rw,Boehm:2006gu,Hooper:2008im} or decay~\cite{Hooper:2004qf,Picciotto:2004rp,Kawasaki:2005xj,Takahashi:2005kp,Kasuya:2005ay,Pospelov:2007xh,Kasuya:2006kj,Chun:2006ss} to produce low energy $e^+ e^-$ pairs which could be the origin of the signal.
-Due to the collision with background baryonic matter, the positrons loose its kinetic energy and form positronium which is an unstable bound system of electron and positron.
-Thereafter depending on their relative spin states, the positronium annihilates into photons of $511\rm{keV}$ line.
+In this section, we briefly discuss how this model can also serve as a solution to the galactic $511$ keV line observed by the INTEGRAL satellite~\cite{Knodlseder:2003sv,Jean:2003ci}, provided the DM mass is in the MeV range.
+The authors of \cite{Boehm:2003bt,Fayet:2004bw,Gunion:2005rw,Boehm:2006gu,Hooper:2008im,Hooper:2004qf,Picciotto:2004rp,Kawasaki:2005xj,Takahashi:2005kp,Kasuya:2005ay,Pospelov:2007xh,Kasuya:2006kj,Chun:2006ss} have pointed out that the decay or annihilation of an MeV scale sterile neutrino DM can produce low energy $e^+ e^-$ pairs which could be the origin of the signal.
+Due to the collision with background baryonic matter, the positrons loose kinetic energy and form positronium which is an unstable bound system of electron and positron.
+Thereafter depending on their relative spin states, the positronium annihilates into photons of $511~\mathrm{keV}$ line.
 The DM particles involved in the process are very light, as light as the electron, because otherwise the positrons would be too energetic to produce positronium.
 The $\gamma$ ray photon flux observed by the INTEGRAL satellite at $2\sigma$ level is~\cite{Jean:2003ci},